 Must-see exhibitions in the Midlands

 Don't want to miss the very best exhibitions open now in the Midlands?
-From astonishing wildlife photography to a celebration of flowers, these are the must-see shows of the moment.
+From a celebration of William Shakespeare's life and work to a deep dive into the creative vision of architects, these are the must-see shows of the moment.

 Famous for being a cradle of industry, the Midlands is dotted with the landmarks of this history – from Middleport Pottery, now an award-winning visitor destination, to a rich cluster of sites in Telford, including Coalport China Museum, Coalbrookdale Museum of Iron and the Tar Tunnel.